List of Star Wars species (F–J): Firrerreo

 The Firrerreo are a species of near-humans from the planet Firrerre.
 They have two-toned hair and golden skin.
 In their culture, if someone says a Firrerreo's name, the Firrerreo would be forced to serve the speaker, as saying a Firrerreo's name was a form of power.

 They no longer live on Firrerre; after the poisoning of their world by the Empire, they were loaded onto massive colony ships for a journey to another world.
-One of their own, a Force-sensitive named Hethrir, betrayed his people by the command of Darth Vader.
+One of their own, a Force-sensitive named Hethrir, betrayed his people at the command of Darth Vader.
 After the deaths of Darth Vader and Palpatine, Hethrir returned and intercepted the colony ships.
 He disengaged the drives and left the sleeping Firrerre to drift in space.
 He plundered the ships for the valuable equipment on board and took the children to sell as slaves.
 Hethrir kidnapped the children of Han Solo and Princess Leia Organa Solo; Anakin and the twins Jacen and Jaina.
-Han was on a mission on the time and did not know of the kidnappings, so Princess Leia set out to find them herself.
-On her quest she stumbled upon the drifting colony ships.
+Han was on a mission at the time and did not know of the kidnappings, so Princess Leia set out to find them herself.
+On her quest, she stumbled upon the drifting colony ships.
 She asked one of the two awake Firrerre if he wanted to be freed, but he said that they would reengage the drive, heading towards the planet selected for them by the Emperor years before.
 They were considered extinct by the Yuuzhan Vong War, but, 15 years later, they were just considered scattered.

 Fosh

 The Fosh are a sentient avian species.
 They are first mentioned in the Star Wars: The New Jedi Order series.
 The only Fosh mentioned in all the Star Wars books was the Jedi Knight Vergere.

-The Fosh never had a large population on their planet, which prevented them from becoming an influential race as humans are in the Star Wars universe.
+The Fosh never had a large population on their planet, which prevented them from becoming as influential a race as humans are in the Star Wars universe.

 Fosh females have preternaturally developed tear ducts, used for mating purposes on their homeworld.
-The Jedi Vergere, with the aid of the Force, can further alter her tears to secrete anything from an extremely potent anesthetic, to a powerful antidote such as the one that cured Mara Jade Skywalker after she was infected with a deadly Yuuzhan Vong disease.
+The Jedi Vergere, with the aid of the Force, can further alter her tears to secrete anything from an extremely potent anesthetic to a powerful antidote such as the one that cured Mara Jade Skywalker after she was infected with a deadly Yuuzhan Vong disease.

-The only known Fosh, a female Jedi Knight named Vergere is also mentioned during Anakin Skywalker's time on Zonoma Sekot, as he recalls a flashback of her.
+The only known Fosh, a female Jedi Knight named Vergere, is also mentioned during Anakin Skywalker's time on Zonoma Sekot, as he recalls a flashback of her.
 Her call is what brought Obi-Wan and Anakin to the planet in the first place, although they can find no trace of her, and instead hear of mysterious invaders.
 The description of Vergere falls in line with the description of her when she returns with the Yuuzhan Vong, and is the same Vergere that disappeared from Zonoma Sekot.